A Complete Guide to Mobile eCommerce in 2024

 The first step is to ensure that your website is mobile-friendly.
 Here are some practices to consider when building an online store website:

 • Use a responsive template.
-The design will easily adjust to both large and small screens.
+Then the eCommerce template design will easily adjust to both large and small screens.
 That way, you won’t have to create separate layouts for desktop, tablet, and mobile devices.

 • Make the call-to-action buttons touch-friendly.
 The sizing, spacing, and shape should ease users in tapping the element.